joaohenggeler/web-cache-exporter/README.md

 * The Shockwave Player's cache, including Xtras.
 * The Java Plugin's cache - Java 1.3 to 8.

-This tool was developed to aid the [recovery and preservation of lost web media](https://bluemaxima.org/flashpoint/) (games, animations, virtual worlds, etc) whose files might exist in old computers where they were viewed/played when they were still available.
+This tool was developed to aid the [recovery and preservation of lost web media](https://bluemaxima.org/flashpoint/) (games, animations, virtual worlds, etc) whose files might exist in old computers where they were viewed or played when they were still available.

 For example, [here's a list of some previously lost browser games that were found by searching the web cache](https://bluemaxima.org/flashpoint/datahub/Recovering_Files_from_Browser_Cache#List_of_games_found_by_searching_the_web_cache).